 Problems With Applying for Both Unemployment and Disability Benefits

 A couple of problems can arise from you applying for unemployment benefits and disability benefits.

 The first problem is your disability insurance provider may use your unemployment benefits claim against you.
 If you are receiving unemployment benefits, you are essentially stating that you are ready, willing, and able to work.
 If that is the case, you don’t need long term disability benefits.
 Likewise, your state unemployment agency may assume that you are dishonest about your ability to work because you have applied for long term disability benefits.
 This problem could undermine your credibility and jeopardize both your claims.

 The second problem is the offsets.
 When you receive long term disability benefits from a private insurance company, they have the legal right to use offsets when issuing your monthly payments.
 Offsets are defined as “other income from other sources.”
 Examples include Social Security Disability benefits, third-party settlements, and unemployment benefits.
 An example of this would be you are approved to receive $1,000 a month for long term disability.
 You are currently receiving $120 per week through unemployment benefits.
 Since you now receive an estimated $480 per month in unemployment, your check for long term disability will only be $520 instead of $1,000.

 There is an exception to this rule.
 If you are receiving partial benefits for long term disability, you may qualify for unemployment and disability under the pretext that you are only partially disabled.

 Keep A Journal

 Keeping a detailed log of everything surrounding your disability is very important.
-When insurance companies are receiving thousands of calls a day and handling just as many initial claims, things tend to get lost.
+When insurance companies receive thousands of calls a day and handle just as many initial claims, things tend to get lost.
 If you have a written record of your symptoms, your phone conversations, your emails and letters, and your appointments, you will be able to answer any questions the insurance company may have, which is critical to building a strong claim.